 The longer Charley remained missing, the bigger the case became.
 A media frenzy spread across the entire country: People wrote songs, Christian published a book, and Pinkerton detectives eventually joined the nationwide manhunt.
 Until the Lindbergh baby's abduction in 1932, it was the only kidnapping for ransom to ever receive such widespread U.S. attention.
 But unlike baby Lindbergh, Charley Ross was never found.

-Author Norman Zierold recounts this landmark American crime in Little Charley Ross.
+Author Norman Zierold recounts this landmark American crime in Defy All the Devils (formerly titled Little Charley Ross).
 The following excerpt includes one of the ransom notes and details the extensive efforts to bring Charley home.

 This post is sponsored by Open Road Media.
 Thank you for supporting our partners, who make it possible for The Lineup to continue publishing the horror stories you love.